 We're here for your non-white backgrounds too.
 You be the director, or ask us to suggest ideas that make your product come alive with props, environments or other background options.

-If you're in the market for a product photographer just now, be sure to scroll down for some things to think about that you might not have considered:
+If you're shopping for an experienced product photographer just now, check some of the following tips for some ideas you might not have considered:

-Watch out for "one use" licensing of the photos (we give full copyright).
+Watch out for "single-use" licensing of the photos.
 Also ask about the size (pixels wide x pixels high) of the finished images you'll be given.
 You may want the full-sized versions (typically over 3000 pixels on the long side) for print use some day.
 Finally, if your photographer shows up for a product shoot without at least a tripod and light set, politely ask him or her to leave.

 Our product photos involve two steps: Capture and post-processing.
 We may in rare cases edit shots provided by the client - eg. photos of past projects or business history shots - but we don't sell un-edited photos.
 When editing for use on Amazon, QVC, etc., we routinely select and cut out your product, which is why we can guarantee 100% pure white backgrounds.
 Once an image is selected, slipping a white background behind it is a snap.
 It's also just as easy to put another photo back there as well, whether to create a composite of your product shots, or to use a "stock" photo background (see the slideshow above).
-When subjects are cut out for white backgrounds, we're happy to provide the transparent (.png) version along with the JPEG at no extra charge.
-Stock photos can usually be licensed from one of the stock sites (eg. canstockphoto.com) for under about $20.00.
+When subjects are cut out for white backgrounds, transparent "PNG" versions become low-cost options.
+Stock photos for use behind PNG's can usually be licensed from one of the stock sites (eg. canstockphoto.com) for under about $20.00.